zeytunyan/SpearmansCoefficient/README.md

 Here, n= number of data points of the two variables, d<sub>i</sub>= difference in ranks of the “ith” element

-The Spearman Coefficient, ⍴, can take a value between +1 to -1 where,
+The Spearman Coefficient, ⍴, can take a value between +1 to -1 where:

 * A ⍴ value of +1 means a perfect association of rank
 * A ⍴ value of 0 means no association of ranks
 * A ⍴ value of -1 means a perfect negative association between ranks.
-*

 Closer the ⍴ value to 0, weaker is the association between the two ranks.